The yellow button-like flowerheads of Pentzia incana resemble those of the herb genera Oncosiphon (annuals) and Cotula; Pentzia plants are shrubs.

-Flowerheads grow solitary at stem tips well above the leaves on long, longitudinally furrowed stalks that are leafless.
-A flowerhead disc is somewhat flat, curving down at the perimeter in a rounded mound-shape.
+Flowerheads grow solitary at stem tips well above the leaves on long, longitudinally furrowed stalks.
+The flowerhead disc is somewhat flat, curving down at its perimeter in a rounded mound-shape.
 About three rows of fleshy, grey-green and narrow bracts subtend the flowerhead below.
 Flowerheads turn brown at the end of their season (Vlok and Schutte-Vlok, 2010; iSpot).